The pattern for women's (dungaree) skirt HAVE FUN:

-- Pattern for women’s dungaree skirt with or without suspenders is constructed in professional program for clothing pattern development and it is available in sizes 32 – 46 (find size chart below).
+- The pattern for women’s dungaree skirt with or without suspenders is constructed in a professional program for clothing pattern development and it is available in sizes 32 – 46 (find size chart below).

-- The pattern is in PDF format (divided to A4 and A0 pages) and it will be sent electronically to your email after purchase.
+- The pattern is in PDF format (divided into A4 and A0 pages) and it will be sent electronically to your email after purchase.

-- You can use both overlock and regular sewing machine to sew this skirt.
+- You can use an overlock or a regular sewing machine to sew this skirt.

-- Follow tips from this article when sewing on regular sewing machine:
+- Follow tips from this article when sewing on a regular sewing machine:

 How to sew the skirt:

-- Detailed (traditional) sewing instructions for skirt with suspenders can be found here:
+- Detailed (traditional) sewing instructions for the skirt with suspenders can be found here:

-- I described more modern way of sewing this skirt (without suspenders) here:
+- I described a more modern way of sewing this skirt (without suspenders) here:

 You can also use: